The following is a sponsored post. All opinions are 100% my own.

 However, I recently discovered a company called Pixelgrade that focuses solely on those magazine-style blogger themes!
 Bam!
 Imagine that.
 I used to be a lifestyle blogger with extreme theme frustrations so these themes are music to my ears.

-I would not be telling you about them if I hadn’t tried them out.
+Know that I wouldn’t be telling you about them if I hadn’t tried them out.
 I got a free trial (14 days) and could try any theme they offer (they have 6 different gorgeous themes for now, and more are on the way).
 They’re easy to use and no surprises after installing (that’s a big one!) so you’re safe to try them out.

 Since we all know that the theme’s design is everything -and it will make or break your choice- let’s skip to that part.
 With these themes it happens to be the best part too, because they’re are all about the design.
 Every single theme has a unique style and tells a different story.